 The DMN maintains the internal narratives that amass our self conceptualizations.
 In people with psychological disorders such as anxiety, depression, OCD, and ADHD, the DMN is shown to experience significant hyperactivity.

-By reducing activity in the DMN, serotonergic psychedelics also decrease hyper-rumination.
-In people with anxiety, this rumanition is often associated with thinking patterns of stress, panic, or worry.
+Clinical trials suggest that by reducing activity in the DMN, serotonergic psychedelics like LSD and psilocybin also decrease hyper-rumination.
+In people with anxiety, this rumination is often associated with thinking patterns of stress, panic, or worry.
 Those with depression often ruminate on negative self perceptions.

 People with OCD may experience heightened DMN activity due to habituated fixations.
 Whereas someone with ADHD experiences DMN overactivity in correlation with the inability to focus on goal-oriented tasks.
 In people suffering from addiction, reduced DMN activity can be attributed to a reduction in compulsive drug-seeking behaviors.